 Provided by the University of Cincinnati and Global Academy for Medical Education.

-The American Board of Psychiatry and Neurology has reviewed the Current Psychiatry/AACP 2018 Psychiatry Update Presentation and has approved this program as part of a comprehensive CME program, which is mandated by the ABMS as a necessary component of maintenance of certification (MOC).
-The activity awards 19 AMA PRA Category 1 Credit(s)™ and 8 Self-Assessment Category 1 CME credits.
+The American Board of Psychiatry and Neurology has reviewed the Current Psychiatry/AACP 2019 Psychiatry Update Presentation and has approved this program as part of a comprehensive CME program, which is mandated by the ABMS as a necessary component of maintenance of certification (MOC).
+The activity awards 18 AMA PRA Category 1 Credit(s)™ and 8 Self-Assessment Category 1 CME credits.

-As a result of participating in this activity, participants should be able to:
+At the conclusion of this activity, participants should be able to:

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University of Cincinnati and Global Academy for Medical Education, Inc. The University of Cincinnati is accredited by the ACCME to provide continuing medical education for physicians.

-The University of Cincinnati designates this Live Activity for a maximum of 18 AMA PRA Category 1 Credit™.
+The University of Cincinnati designates this Live Activity for a maximum of 18 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.